MicrosoftDocs/learn/learn-pr/student-evangelism/communicate-strategically-mirror-coach/includes/3-what-is-a-coach.md

 - Be open to different ideas and opinions, even if they differ from your own.
 Never put down another person’s idea by saying something like, “That’s a terrible idea; that wouldn’t work.” or “You really don’t know what you are talking about.”
 By staying open and gaining input from others, you might discover a way of thinking that you hadn’t considered.
 If you shut down other people, you can’t expect them to be receptive when you weigh in.
 A good way to approach such a situation would be to say, “It sounds like your experience is quite different than mine—would you be willing to share more?” or “I’m not sure I understand that perspective.
 Can you say more about how that would work?”

+>[!Important]
-**Important**: People may have had different experiences than you.
+>People may have had different experiences than you.
 It’s okay for you to disagree; you can find a way to bring your perspective forward.

 :::image type="content" source="../media/3-pyramid.png" alt-text="A coach guiding a group session." border="false":::